A friendly guide for curious explorers

 Hinduism Β· Buddhism Β· Jainism Β· Sikhism

-Born in India, these share ideas like karma (your actions shape what comes back) and, for many, the soul being reborn again and again.
+Born in India, these share ideas like karma (your actions shape what comes back) and, for many, the soul being reborn again and again on its long journey.

 East Asian traditions